Video Consortium's Project Pages

 Generate an engaging story experience and easily share it with collaborators via one simple link.

 Project Pages, from Video Consortium, is a vetted digital showcase for nonfiction film and video projects in progress, from feature documentaries to shorts and series.
-It gives creators a seamless, visually stunning way to present their work to industry professionals, and gives producers, distributors, and investors a centralized hub to discover and connect with exceptional nonfiction talent.
+It gives creators a seamless, visually stunning way to present their work to the public and industry professionals, and gives producers, distributors, and investors a centralized hub to discover and connect with exceptional nonfiction talent.

 Any Video Consortium member who is directly involved with a documentary film project in any stage of development, production, or post-production can create a Project Page.
 Whether you’re an independent director or part of a larger production house, Project Pages offers a professional home for your work-in-progress.